UnstoppableMango/pulumi-kubernetes-the-hard-way/README.md

 This is a Pulumi implementation of Kelsey Hightower's [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 It attempts to provide a set of building blocks to build a kubernetes cluster from scratch.

+## Project Goals

+Outline things we plan to do.

+### Feature Creep

+Outline things we might do.

+### Non-Goals

+Outline things we won't do.

 ## Development

 Note that the generated provider plugin (`pulumi-resource-kubernetes-the-hard-way`) must be on your `PATH` to be used by Pulumi deployments.